7purplebulls/finance-opt-tools/doc/source/tut/solversel.rst

 	WARNING: both JuPOT and Gurobi export "optimize"; uses of it in module Main must be qualified

-	If it doesn't occur here, it should occur when we call the ``optimize`` function.
+	If it doesn't occur here, it should occur when we call the :func:`optimize` function.
 	This problem is because both JuPOT and Gurobi packages have an ``optimize`` function and Julia doesn't necessarily understand exactly who to use.